vulpes-vulpeos/File-Order-Randomizer/README.md

 ```

-**CLI Go:**
+**CLI Go: (macOS & Linux)**

 You can compile it with: ```go build -ldflags \"-w -s\" '${file}' ```.

+This version has command-line interface and supports external filter list.
+Put "forand_filterlist.txt" near executable.\
+Supported separators: "_", ". ", " - ".

 Usage:
 ```
-["/path/to/forand/executable"] [-fur] ["/path/to/folder"]
+["/path/to/forand/executable"] [-furs] ["/path/to/folder"]
+-f  move files which contain strings/characters from filter list in their file names in "filtered" folder.
+-u  unrandomize files in folder.
 -r  randomize files in folder.
--u  unrandomize files in folder.
+-s  serialize files in folder.
--f  remove files which contain strings/characters from filter list in their file names.
 ```